hakanensari/bookland/README.md

 ASIN.to_isbn(asin) # => "9780262011532"
 ```

 Caveat: `ASIN` does not calculate the checksum digit for propietary ASINs.
-If you happen to break their code, ping me.
+If you happen to break their algo, ping me.

 All three classes expose a class-level `calculate_checksum_digit` method: